 More experienced climbers agree that while this shoe is excellent for numerous styles of climbing, it isn’t going to be able to handle the rigors of advanced outdoor climbing.
 Sizing down one or two sizes, or more can give a more aggressive feel, these aren’t going to be the shoes you want to take on super technical climbs.

 The suede upper and Flexan midsole make this shoe fit the foot amazingly well with plenty of flexibility but this benefit also has a downside.
 Regular, extended wear usually leaves the Helix feeling a little loose after a while, particularly along the heel.
 This is an annoying issue but can be remedied by buying a size smaller than you originally planned on wearing.

-However, this fix also means the shoe will be on the tight side at first.
-Some climbers that are big fans of this model end up buying two sizes – one looser fit for casual climbing comfort and a more aggressive fit for when they really need a lot of feel.
+However, this fix also means the shoe will be on the right side at first.
+Some climbers that are big fans of this model end up buying two sizes – one looser fit for casual climbing comfort and a more aggressive fit for when they really need a lot of feels.

 The Helix by Scarpa is overall a great climbing shoe to add to your collection of gear.
-While it isn’t good for every single style of climbing, it performs very well as an introductory shoe or for experienced climbers that want comfortable fit for easygoing weekend excursions.
+While it isn’t good for every single style of climbing, it performs very well as an introductory shoe or for experienced climbers that want a comfortable fit for easygoing weekend excursions.
 If you’re unsure of the sizing or have other questions, contacting Scarpa will give you the answers you need.

 There are two places that I would check for the Scarpa Helix: